 The converter module is a three-phase, full-wave controlled rectifier which converts the incoming three-phase AC power to variable voltage DC power.
 The six SCR converter is shown in more detail in the power circuit of Figure 3.
 The SCR snubber circuits (not shown) act to protect the converter SCR's against voltage transients.
 The converter module also contains the commutating power supply (card) and the commutating feedback circuitry described below.
-The converter DC output by adjusting the firing point of each SCR relative to its AC supply phase voltage.
-The resultant DC output voltage, therefore, contains a six times AC supply frequency ripple component of voltage Thus ripple voltage must be filtered to improve the wave-form before being applied to the inverter section.
+The converter DC output voltage is varied from zero to maximum output by adjusting the firing point of each SCR relative to its AC supply phase voltage.
+The resultant DC output voltage, therefore, contains six times AC supply frequency ripple component of voltage.
+This ripple voltage must be filtered to improve the wave-form before being applied to the inverter section.